uwplse/analytics-data/README.md

 always appear as "Top."
 This means that manual analysis is needed in order to determine if two sessions refer to the same file.

+Finally, the timestamp data for User 1 is corrupt for some files.
+The processed data lists timestamps, but the analysis says "Unknown" when this happens.
+In general, timestamp data in the analysis is _very experimental_ and was added only for the camera-ready in response to reviewer feedback; we make claims about it in the paper only when we are absolutely certain that those claims are correct, and are not sure why the analysis sometimes does not return the right number of timestamps for User 1.